Cairns University Hospital Innovation Precinct

 Demand for CHHHS services will therefore continue to rapidly increase.
 Expansion of the capability and status of the Cairns Hospital is required to meet the future health needs of the growing TNQ population.

-The proposal for a five-storey REI Centre to service this population has broad partner support and seeks to build on successive government investments.
+The proposal for a five-storey CHIP to service this population has broad partner support and seeks to build on successive government investments.
 CHHHS, supported by the Northern Queensland Primary Healthcare Network (PHN), JCU and Advance Cairns, is collectively seeking to improve the ability of Cairns to build its own medical, nursing and allied health workforce and translate research into practice to improve health outcomes in our community.

-To deliver on the vision for the REI Centre, CHHHS is required to construct a dedicated new facility adjacent to Cairns Hospital.
-Having secured $60 million in Federal funding to progress the land acquisition for the project, a further $90 million is now sought from the State Government to progress the REI Centre to design and construction phase as well as $60 million to fit out an additional 80 beds in Cairns Hospital.
+To deliver on the vision for the CHIP, CHHHS is required to construct a dedicated new facility adjacent to Cairns Hospital.
+Having secured $60 million in Federal funding as a contribution to the construction of the new facility, a further $115 million is now sought from the State Government to progress the CHIP to design and construction phase as well as $60 million to fit out an additional 80 beds in Cairns Hospital.

-Through expanding the Cairns Hospital precinct to accommodate medical research and specialised workforce training, the REI Centre will support the transition of Cairns Hospital to Level 6 University status.
+Through expanding the Cairns Hospital precinct to accommodate medical research and specialised workforce training, the CHIP will support the transition of Cairns Hospital to Level 6 University status.
 A core element of the precinct will be James Cook University’s CTEC, a research-driven medical facility.
-The combined footprint of the Cairns Hospital, REI Centre and CTEC is proposed to be known as the Cairns University Hospital Innovation Precinct.
+CTEC will also support the delivery of JCU’s proposed Tropical Global Health Centre, which will allow expansion of the JCU Bachelor of Medicine, Bachelor of Surgery (MBBS) program to offer Years 1-6 in Cairns (and Mackay).

 Figure 1.
 Interrelationship between JCU strategic initiatives and the Cairns University Hospital initiative.

-- That to fast-track purchase of the land, in 2020 the Queensland Government commits $90 million in funds to Queensland Health to progress Stage 2 of the Cairns University Hospital’s Health and Knowledge Precinct, enabling the establishment of a Research, Education and Innovation Centre in Cairns.
+- That to fast-track purchase of the land, in 2020 the Queensland Government commits $115 million (for land and construction) in funds to Queensland Health to progress Stage 2 of the Cairns Health and Innovation Precinct.

 - That the Queensland Government over three years from 2020-2021 provides $60 million to fit out an additional 80 beds in Cairns Hospital.

 |PROPONENT:||Advance Cairns, Cairns and Hinterland Hospital and Health Service|